 Alright, let’s make some snacks:

-Fill your clean mason jar half full
+Fill your clean mason jar half full with kernels.

 Fill the jar with water and secure a lid.

 Place jar in fridge.
 This is important.
 If you leave the jar at room temp you risk fermentation.
 While making corn whiskey might sound like fun, it can be poisonous.

 Leave your kernels to soak for two to 4 days.
 Two if you like really crunchy corn nuts, four if you like them a little softer.

 Drain kernels and pat dry with a towel.
 Try to get them as dry as possible to avoid spatters when you put them in the deep fryer.